AaltoFablab/aaltofablab-site/_events/KäsityökouluRobotti-workshop.md

   - "#madeinfablab"
 ---

-Come and help us break-in our new Lab at the Harold Herlin Learning Centre with weekend workshops organized by Käsityökoulu Robotti and others.
+Come and help us break-in our new Lab at the Harald Herlin Learning Centre with weekend workshops organized by Käsityökoulu Robotti and others.
 Everyone welcome!